Best Gym Flooring Material Types and Options

-Rubber won't be compressed by heavy equipment, or damaged by moving equipment.
+Rubber gym flooring material won't be compressed by heavy equipment, or damaged by moving equipment.
 It is relatively affordable, very durable, and pretty easy to install.

 The challenge with rubber floor installation is the weight.
 Tiles are lighter weight, but rolled rubber results in fewer seams.
 Because rubber is heavy, it tends to stay in place, so adhesive is generally unnecessary except for maybe some double sided carpet tape around the the perimeter of your space.
 Another benefit is that rubber will deaden sound, whether from a noisy elliptical machine or dropping weights.
 Rubber is also easy to keep clean, with regular vacuuming and a damp mop.
 With proper care, rubber will perform effectively for decades.

-One example of rubber tiles is the American-made Geneva Interlocking Rubber tile.
+One example of rubber tiles is the American-made interlocking rubber tile.

 For even lower cost, go with a rolled rubber floor.
 Rolls come primarily in 4 foot widths, with lengths from 10 to 25 feet, and up to 200 feet.
 Again, the 8 mm thickness is available, along with 1/4-, 3/8-, and 1/2-inch thicknesses.
 Using rolled rubber will result in fewer seams, giving your space a custom look, and can be laid over concrete, ceramic tile, or any smooth, hard surface.

-A popular flooring option amongst body builders and power lifters is horse stall mats.
+A popular type of gym flooring amongst body builders and power lifters is horse stall mats.
 They are designed to protect the joints of horse weighing a thousand pounds or more, so what are a few dropped weights?